 Green products and behaviors are often viewed as out of the ordinary, which can inhibit their adoption.
 Thus, normalizing green behaviors through messaging and social influence is crucial.

-Tesla seemed to achieve Super Bowl marketing nirvana – without actually having to air any commercials during the game – when players from both the Kansas City Chiefs and the San Francisco 49ers touted in a CNBC interview that the one thing they shared in common was their love of Teslas.
+Tesla seemed to achieve Super Bowl marketing nirvana – without having to air any commercials during the game – when players from the Kansas City Chiefs and the San Francisco 49ers touted in a CNBC interview that the one thing they shared in common was their love of Teslas.

 The athletes talked about how impressed they were by the performance of their cars that just happened to be electric.
 Tesla has become the NFL’s hottest new ride!
 Such messaging is in line with research findings that consumers are more likely to engage in certain behaviors when they perceive that other people, especially those whom they admire, are acting in the same way and positioning green as normal.